-You may have seen some businesses claim to sell CPNs as a way for consumers with poor credit to apply for credit with a “clean slate.”
+You have probably seen some businesses claiming to sell CPNs as a way for consumers with poor credit to apply for credit with a “clean slate.”
 Since the CPN is a different number than your SSN, it does not have your credit report associated with it.
-These companies would like you to believe that you can purchase a CPN and use it instead of your SSN on credit applications, thereby hiding your credit history from creditors.
+These companies would like you to believe that you can purchase a CPN and use it instead of your SSN on credit applications, thereby hiding your true credit history from creditors.

-A CPN might sound like a good solution if you have concerns about privacy or if you have had trouble with your own credit and want to “start fresh.”
+A CPN might sound like a good solution if you have concerns about privacy or if you have had trouble with your own credit record and want to “start fresh.”
 However, you should exercise extreme caution when dealing with anyone trying to sell you a CPN.
-Keep reading to find out why we do not sell CPN numbers or tradelines for CPNs and why consumers should stay away from them as well.
+Keep reading this article to find out why we do not sell CPN numbers or tradelines for CPNs and why consumers should stay away from them as well.